Nickel Plate Road 587: Storage in Kentucky and 2025 auction

 On June 28, 2018, a court order required ITM to vacate its former location.
-The Kentucky Steam Heritage Corporation (KSHCO) made a deal with the museum to relocate 587 before the deadline.
+The Kentucky Steam Heritage Corporation (KSHCO) made a deal with the museum to relocate No. 587 before the deadline.
 Plans called for the locomotive to be moved to Ravenna, Kentucky and have it stored alongside Chesapeake and Ohio 2716 until the ITM could raise enough funds for restoration, and they wanted to eventually return the locomotive back to Indiana once the restoration was complete.
-On July 7, most of the main components of the 587 left the museum's property, except for the tender body, which left the site on July 12 and was fully unloaded on July 14.
+On July 7, most of the main components of No. 587 left the museum's property, except for the tender body, which left the site on July 12 and was fully unloaded on July 14.
 On March 5, 2021, the ownership of No. 587 was transferred from the ITM to a private individual, who is working with KSHCO regarding the future of the locomotive.
 No. 587 will be remaining in Ravenna until a solid plan can be attained.
+No. 587 was also delisted from the National Register of Historic Places on November 15, 2021.

-On January 23, 2025, Nickel Plate Road 587 was scheduled to be sold at public auction due to unpaid storage fees incurred while stored at the Kentucky Steam Heritage Corporation's campus in Irvine, Kentucky.
+On January 23, 2025, No. 587 was scheduled to be sold at public auction due to unpaid storage fees incurred while stored at the Kentucky Steam Heritage Corporation's campus in Irvine, Kentucky.
 The auction was to be conducted via sealed bids with a deadline of February 25.
 The winning bidder was responsible for removing the locomotive and tender within sixty days of notification.
 The auction was later withdrawn on March 3, 2025, as KSHCO and the locomotive's former owner are in talks for a resolution through a settlement agreement.

 In popular culture

 In the fall of 1991, No. 587 was one of five mainline steam locomotives scheduled to be filmed on the Elgin, Joliet and Eastern Railway in the Chicago area for an action movie titled Night Ride Down, with the others being NKP 765, Reading 2100, Canadian Pacific 1238, and 1286, and the movie would have been set around a labor union strike in the 1930s.
 The movie was cancelled, due to the early 1990s recession, and when lead actor Harrison Ford quit the project over script changes.

 In 1992, No. 587 was featured in the Railroads, Rebels & Robbers episode of the Discovery Channel show Rediscovering America.

 In 1998, No. 587 was selected as the starring locomotive to appear in the children's movie Old 587: The Great Train Robbery.
 In the film, a group of kids find the locomotive in a scrapyard.
-With the help of the locomotive's old engineer, they rescued the 587 from being cut up for scrap and donate it to the Steam City Railroad museum.
+With the help of the locomotive's old engineer, they rescued No. 587 from being cut up for scrap and donate it to the Steam City Railroad Museum.